jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/module5/lab1.rst

 Ansible Tower utilizing Projects connected to an SCM will parse a GitHub repository looking for an `ansible.cfg` file, this file presents logical paths for objects used in the Project.

-Using `Chrome` open a tab to Ansible Tower.
+Using `Chrome` navigate to the `Automation Toolch...` bookmark folder and open a tab to Ansible Tower.

 - Ansible Tower User: ``admin``
 - Ansible Tower Password: ``Agility2020!``